mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 ### Uninstalling

+To uninstall a PWA, open the PWA.
+In the top right corner of the opened app, there will be an icon that must be expanded to see more tools.
+Click on the `Uninstall <app name>`.

-On Ubuntu Linux, for Brave, this can be done by opening the PWA, navigating into more details (right side of top bar > hamburger icon), and finding the `Uninstall <app name> ...`.
-Edge is a bit different, open a new tab, navigate to `edge://apps`, and use the `...` > `🗑️ Uninstall` menu on the app list.
+In Edge, navigate to `edge://apps`, and use the `...` > `🗑️ Uninstall` menu on the app list.

 ## See also